timm/sbse14/README.md

   it can set the dependent variables.
 - _Record_ a example's content; i.e. incrementally update counters
   in the summary showing what values were found in the examples.

+Note that there is one summary per feature.
+So if we make 1000 examples,
+where each list is a example of size 5, then there exists *one* _summary_ that is a list of size 5 (and the _i-th_ summary refers to the _i-th_ value in all the examples).

+The lifecycle of example is:

+1. At design time, we build a _klass_ that defines how to generate a _summary_.
+2. At runtime, we start by using that _klass_ to build a particular _summary_.
+3. From that particular _summary_, we generate  independent values;
+      + And, at this stage, all the dependent values are null.
+4. Optionally, we can use those independent values to compute the dependent values.
+      + Note it is invalid to guess dependent variables since these should be computed from the independent variables.
+5. Optionally, we can  add those values to a synopsis of values seen so far.